BUHAVE > Career Guide > How To Become A Phlebotomist

 Duties of A Phlebotomist?

-• Draw blood for research purposes
+• Prepare blood components for transfusion and research when applicable

 Steps To Become A Phlebotomist